Cirque du Soleil provide media representatives with show and corporate press kits.

 Feeling alienated, Mother will soon rediscover the intense feeling of being alive through pain and courage, play and love.

-With his tragically spare hairdo, John is a different kind of ringmaster.
+With his tragically spare hairdo, Mark is a different kind of ringmaster.
 He is eerie yet charming: part television personality and part substitute teacher with his own renegade lesson plan, a circumnavigator on a mysterious journey.